miiciiii/promisAI_docu/README.md

 ## [Introduction]

 The rise of Natural Language Processing (NLP) in academic and publishing workflows has amplified the importance of automated content summarization and generation.
-Among these tasks, title generation is critical—it enhances a document's visibility, relevance, and engagement in both digital libraries and academic indexing platforms.
+Among these tasks, title generation is critical, it enhances a document's visibility, relevance, and engagement in both digital libraries and academic indexing platforms.

 This project evaluates the effectiveness of various state-of-the-art pre-trained language models in generating concise, fluent, and semantically accurate titles from academic abstracts.
 The primary goal is to determine the most suitable models for integration into the PROMIS (Project Monitoring and Information System) platform, which supports research proposal submissions across government institutions.